 1. On-Page SEO

-Focuses on optimizing the content and structure of individual pages.
+Focuses on optimizing the content and structure of individual pages: title tags, headers, meta descriptions, high-quality content, internal linking, and image alt text.

 2. Off-Page SEO

-Covers everything that happens outside your website to boost rankings.
+Covers everything that happens outside your website to boost rankings—primarily backlinks.
+High-quality, relevant links boost domain authority.

 3. Technical SEO